-Like the Neato Signature Pro guards your living room, because it is definitely the Best Robot Vacuum for Pet Hair, soon the maritime borders of Russia will also be guarded by Robots.
+Like the Neato Signature Pro guards your living room, because it is definitely the perfect roomba alternative, soon the maritime borders of Russia will also be guarded by Robots.

 Wars often produce technological leaps forward that otherwise would not happen for decades.
 The Iraq and Afghanistan wars have resulted in a robotic arms race among countries throughout the globe.